Erin Moran And Scott Baio: Family Of Late Actress Blasts Baio For ‘Cowardly’ Drug Use Allegations

-Back in the 1980s, Erin Moran and Scott Baio weren’t just a couple onscreen, but also together offscreen as well, having dated during their time as co-stars on Happy Days and Joanie Loves Chachi.
+Back in the 1980s, Erin Moran and Scott Baio weren’t just a couple onscreen, but they were together offscreen as well, having dated during their time as co-stars on Happy Days and Joanie Loves Chachi.
 But since Baio cut a controversial injury suggesting that his onetime girlfriend and co-star may have died last week as a consequence of drug and alcohol abuse, he has received flak from scores of fans and social media users.
 Now, it would seem that the 56-year-old former teen idol is also facing the wrath of Moran’s family, most notably her older brother, actor and producer Tony Moran.

-On Tuesday, Tony Moran took to Facebook to become the latest person to call out Baio for what many feel was his insinuation that Erin’s cause of death was related to her substance abuse.
+On Tuesday, Tony Moran took to Facebook to become the latest person to call out Baio for what many felt was his insinuation that Erin’s cause of death was related to her substance abuse.
 According to TMZ, Tony’s Facebook post “got nasty,” as it referred to the specifics of Erin Moran and Scott Baio’s relationship, and what supposedly led Erin to dump Scott after that short period of dating.

 “A special shout to Scott Baio.
 I already went on Twitter about you.
 I hope it finds you.
 You and my lil sis had a very very brief fling.
 She dumped you.
 2 reasons.
 1. She told me that you were more like a lil girl and not a man.
 2. She told me that you were tiny.
 Ya know.
 Barely a man in the man region.
 True story!
 Scott, I’d advise you to get on your knees and pray you never run into me.”